dirtystylus/eleventy-test/posts/goodbye-iphone-se/index.md

 ![Sunflower.](sunflower.jpg "Yellow periscope")

 [^1]: Its size and weight are what I love about it; unfortunately they’re also why I didn’t notice they were still in the pants I tossed into the wash.

+[^2]: I use a great, low-cost carrier ([Ting](https://ting.com)) and funnel the money I save on my cellphone bill into a savings account just for electronics—it’s still a fair chunk of change even for used phones, but it’s nice to have a dedicated fund to dip into without disrupting my normal monthly expenses.